Visa, American Express, Discover, MasterCard – What’s the Difference?

 Payment processing networks don’t have anything to do with the interest rates or rewards of a particular card, like points and cash back.
-These are all determined by the bank or credit union that issues the card, as well as any affiliate companies, like hotel chains.
+These are all determined by the bank or credit union that issues the card, as well as any affiliate companies, like hotel chains or retail stores.

 Visa and MasterCard are almost completely comparable here.
 MasterCard actually states that they are accepted in more countries – over 210, compared to the over 170 countries that take Visa.
 This might be a difference that doesn’t really make a difference, however, as almost every place that takes MasterCard also accepts Visa.
 With the growing popularity of both of these networks around the world, it will become increasingly rare to find a merchant that only takes one of these.

 Payment Network Member Types

 Visa and MasterCard each have 4 general membership types, or service levels.